 inform students that the results will not be available to the instructor until after final grades have been submitted.

-inform students that the original or a copy of the original of the comments (if any) will be given to the instructor;
+inform students that the statistical breakdown of scores and all comments will be provided to both the instructor and the department chair;

-inform students that the instructor may not be present in the classroom during the administration of the questionnaire.

 inform students that care should be taken to avoid bias based upon race, color, religion, national origin, ancestry, marital status, age, physical disability, mental disability, medical condition, veteran’s status, sex, and sexual orientation.

+Student rating questionnaires administered on paper in class:

+students must be given protected time in class (at least 15 minutes) for the completion of student ratings of instruction.

-and shall be administered during the first fifteen minutes of class.
-Student rating questionnaires shall be proctored by a faculty member, student, or administrative assistant.
+shall be administered during the first fifteen minutes of class.

+shall be proctored by a faculty member, student, or administrative assistant.
 The questionnaire may not be proctored by the instructor of record for the course.

 The instructor being rated may not be present in the classroom during the administration of the questionnaire.